devstackweb3/osa1/part1/1.6/readme.md

 ```

 ## Storage System (cache VS server) :
-How to reach a functionning system page only caching data & restarting its data statement cumulation once page re-rendered ?
+### How to reach a functionning system page only caching data & restarting its data statement cumulation once page re-rendered ?

+#### How data cache storage works in REACT ?